rvaiya/keyd/DESIGN.md

   - Special characters within macros like ) and \ must be escaped with a backslash.

-  - Modifier sequences (e.g 'C-M') are no longer valid layers by default.
+  - Modifier sequences (e.g `C-M`) are no longer valid layers by default.

     Rationale: